 Winners – HSJ award

-QbTest – a pioneering project to support diagnosis of Attention Deficit Hyperactivity Disorder (ADHD) – has been announced as the winner of the 2018 Health Service Journal (HSJ) Award for innovation in mental health.
+QbTest – a pioneering project to support diagnosis of ADHD – has been announced as the winner of the 2018 Health Service Journal (HSJ) Award for innovation in mental health.

 The HSJ Awards were held in London tonight and are the largest and most prestigious healthcare awards in the world.
 Around 1700 healthcare professionals attended the ceremony to recognise and celebrate excellence in health and care services.